-There is no rushing off to make a class on time, no needing to put baby in the car seat, or change your child’s sleep schedule to fit around your workout.
+There is no rushing off to take a class on time, no need to put the baby in the car seat or change your child’s sleep schedule to fit around your workout.
 With this program, you can pause at any time during your workout to take care of your baby’s needs.

 You no longer have to feel guilty about leaving your baby behind, skipping naps, or changing your baby’s schedule to fit in a workout.
 In fact, you’ll feel good about doing something positive for both you and your baby, and you’ll find yourself looking forward to a fun activity that the two of you can do together.

 4. It releases endorphins and strengthens the bond